In his book, Golf is my Game, Bobby Jones wrote about the state of the game in his day. About teaching, he wrote:

 There is, however, often a problem with this approach--this swing focussed approach to learning golf.
 Bobby Jones wrote:

 "It is folly for either teacher or pupil to expect that any swing can be perfected in an afternoon, a week, or even a season.
-It is a golf swing can not be rebuilt in a day, a week, or even a season.
 It is significant that Stewart (Stewart Maiden, Bobby's teacher) did not try to fill my head with theories.
 He merely put me in a position to hit the ball and then told me to go on and hit it."

 Bobby Jones believed that you learned to play golf by playing it.
 Sounds obvious, but if we examine what is happening today, we might wonder.
 Bobby wrote: